aschuerch/MBBI_ComputerPracticum/_episodes/12-Wrap-Up.md

 > ## Summary
 >
 > What have you done today?
-Write your name and short summary (5 sentences) into the etherpad.
+Write your name and a short summary of about 5 sentences on the collaborative document.
 >
 >
 {: .challenge}